gtomitsuka/priority.js/README.md

 var PriorityQueue = require('priority.js') //Import the module

 // You can add whatever properties you like to the objects.
-Just don't forget to add a priority property. var queue = new PriorityQueue([{name: "Read Books", priority: 1}, {name: "Learn JavaScript", priority: 7}], "descending")
+Just don't forget to add a priority property. var queue = new PriorityQueue([{name: "Read Books", priority: 1}, {name: "Learn JavaScript", priority: 7}])

-//Or, if having priority as a property is inconvinient, you can do this:
+//Or, if having "priority" as your priority property is inconvinient, you can do this:
-//PriorityQueue.priorityProperty = "myPriorityPropertyName"
+//queue.priorityProperty = "myPriorityPropertyName";
+queue.sort = 'descending'; //Options: 'ascending', 'descending', or your own sorting function

-console.log(queue.size) //2
+console.log(queue.length) //2

 console.log(queue.dequeue()) //'{"name":"Read Books","priority":1}'